Phononic Combs in Lithium Niobate Acoustic Resonators

 While the origin of nonlinearity differs from that of other phononic combs, the mathematical description and methods for generation still follow a very similar route to those previously reported.
 The dynamics of said comb are described by the equation below, where each of the 3 mechanical modes is coupled by various nonlinear terms, following the formalism shown in Ref.~\onlinecite{ganesan_excitation_2018}.

 where $i$= 1, 2, or 3, $Q_i$ represents our mode profile, $\omega_i/\omega_d$ our mode and drive frequencies, $\zeta_i$ our damping coefficient, $\alpha$ and $\beta$ our second and third order nonlinearities, and $P$ our drive power.
 Combined, these equations represent three mechanical oscillators with varying nonlinear coupling terms of several orders that convert energy from one mode to another.
 The following equations are truncated to third order nonlinearity, but can certainly include higher orders \cite{ganesan_towards_2017}.
-These equations originally follow from pure theoretical work describing combs generated via coupled nonlinear chains of resonators to subvert the nonlinear dispersion that prevents typical acoustic Kerr combs \cite{cao_phononic_2014}.
+The exact values of the coefficients in the above equation, able to be gathered from the experimental data, will be discussed in much more depth in future works more closely focused on theoretical modeling.

 The generation of combs follows the process described below.
 Acoustic resonators are first designed in X-Cut LN targeting Lateral Overtone Bulk Acoustic Resonator (LOBAR) devices for fundamental shear horizontal modes (SH0).
 Detailed in Fig.~\ref{fig:wide1}(a), these devices generate acoustic waves in the center of a rectangular region, allowing several overtone modes of resonance to occur \cite{lu_lithium_2018}.
-Further details on stack fabrication, film quality, and device parameters can be found in supplemental figures 1 and 2.
+Further details on stack fabrication, film quality, and device parameters can be found in Supplemental Figures 1 and 2.
 This gives rise to the admittance plot seen in the bottom left in Fig.~\ref{fig:wide1}(c), where each peak corresponds to a different lateral resonance of the device.
 Fig.~\ref{fig:wide1}(b) shows examples simulated using finite element analysis (FEA) in COMSOL Multiphysics, featuring the 9th, 17th, and 25th over modes at 86 MHz, 172 MHz, and 259 MHz.
 These devices are ideal candidates for parametric down-conversion, as there exists an assortment of modes in close proximity, making it much easier to design for resonances to parametrically convert from on to another.
 This is particularly important in our platform, where the anisotropy of LN and dispersion of Lamb waves make it challenging to fabricate devices that satisfy sum frequency generation requirements, especially at high frequencies.